Undergraduate Courses

 SIE 277: Object-Oriented Modeling and Design

-Modeling and design of complex systems using the Unified Modeling Language (UML).
+Modeling and design of complex systems using all views of the Unified Modeling Language (UML).
 Most effort will be in the problem domain (defining the problem).
-Some effort will be in the solution domain (designing and/or producing hardware or software).
+Some effort will be in the solution domain (producing hardware or software).

 A colloquium designed to help students understand what SIE's do.
 Students will interact with speakers and take tours to local companies.
 The course helps students select course options within the SIE programs and helps focus on possible SIE applications areas.